pranjalibajpai/Berlin/hack-evenings/Resources.md

   * Cracking the coding interview at hackerrank: https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview
   * AdventOfCode: 24 Challenges to be done before Christmas (or after!): https://adventofcode.com/

+* Bash

+  * Online book about bash language: https://github.com/denysdovhan/bash-handbook

+* Commands and Shortcuts

+  * Site to help you practice git and specific text editor commands in a gamified way: https://www.shortcutfoo.com/

 Project Ideas